Our approach to tax

 Our tax strategy sets out our approach to tax matters across the Group more generally.
 This strategy is reviewed and approved annually by the Audit and Risk Committee.

-We have offices in 29 countries including the major financial centres of Europe, the Americas and Asia Pacific.
-Taxes borne include corporate income taxes, employer taxes and employer social security, income taxes, state and cantonal taxes, business rates, property taxes, customs duties, value added tax, sales taxes and environmental taxes.
+We have offices in 30 countries including the major financial centres of Europe, the Americas and Asia Pacific.
+Taxes borne include corporate income taxes, employer related social security, business rates, irrecoverable value added taxes on our expenses and sales taxes.

 Companies also have an important role in collecting and administering taxes on behalf of governments, where the cost of the tax is borne by others.
 We collect income taxes, social security, withholding taxes, indirect taxes and other local taxes in the countries in which we have operations.

 The total tax collected in 2018 was £223.0 million (2017: £238.4 million).

 |Employment taxes collected||159.0||21.9||22.1||11.3||214.4|

 |Total taxes borne and collected||285.2||37.6||82.9||70.4||476.1|